w3f/Grant-Milestone-Delivery/evaluations/dksap_1_cruikshankss.md

 Fantastic work on an incredibly fascinating project.
 The code and documentation is extremely clean and thank you for creating the demo video for a step-by-step testing guide.
 It was my pleasure to learn how to compile and deploy an ink! contract and to mint, transfer, and burn NFTs.

 I did notice your CLI is missing a `Encrypted owner address: ` message when transferring to Bob, but otherwise, everything works extremely quickly and clearly.
-So far, I think this project is a great example of an extremely clean use of ink!.
+I think this project is a great example of an extremely clean use of ink!.
 Thank you for teaching me about the DKSAP concept and thank you for bringing it to the ecosystem.